 You do not have to repair a repairable car.
 You can get paid for the value of repairs to your car, keep the money, and not repair your car.
 Your option.

 What was Your Car Worth?
-Your car was worth its market value, just prior to the crash.
+The value of your car is its market value just prior to the crash.
 It doesn’t matter what you paid for your car.
-If you paid $10,000 for a car that had a market value of $3,000 just prior to a total loss crash, the measure of your loss is the $3,000, the market value.
+If you paid $10,000 for a car with a market value of $3,000, the measure of your loss is the $3,000, the market value.

-If you paid $3000 for a car with a market value of $10,000 just prior to a total loss crash, the measure of your loss is $10,000, the market value.
+If you paid $3000 for a car with a market value of $10,000 just before a total loss crash, the measure of your loss is $10,000, the market value.

 Loss of Use.
 This is the time between the crash and when the insurance company makes you a reasonable offer for your vehicle.
 That may be the equivalent of your rental car charges.
 If you did not rent a car, you still have lost the usage of your vehicle for that time period.
 The insurance company owes you for that.